Changing The Conversation Around Mental Health And Addiction: Carrie Fisher’s Legacy

-Over a span of decades, Carrie spoke openly about her personal battle with substance addiction and mental illness, teaching countless individuals who suffer that their struggles do not define them.
+Over a span of decades, Carrie spoke openly about her personal battle with substance addiction and mental illness; she demonstrated to countless individuals who suffer that their struggles do not define them.

 But her traumatic brush with death set the stage for the biggest role of her life: a pioneer for millions who suffer from addiction and co-occurring mental disorders.